Sign in

 Chapter 4: Swim Stroke Basics

-2. In a 50 Meter race (two pool lengths) you must touch the wall at the 25 meter end before touching the wall at the 50 meter end( this may seem obvious, but sometimes swimmers miss the wall at the turning end of the pool).
+2. In a 50 Meter race (two pool lengths) you must touch the wall at the turn end before touching the wall start end of the pool.

 Relays There are two kinds of Relays, the freestyle relay and medley relay.
 Both involve a team of four swimmers, each swimming one quarter of the total distance.
-In the freestyle relay, each swimmer swims the freestyle.
+In the freestyle relay, each swimmer swims freestyle.
 In the medley relay, the sequence is Backstroke, Breaststroke, Butterfly and Freestyle.

 In all relays, each swimmer must wait until the previous swimmer touches the wall prior to leaving the deck.
 Running starts or pushes from teammates are not allowed.

 If you have any questions, please feel free to contact the team reps at [email protected].